timmanik/ai-hackathon-2025/README.md

 The dev environment has a separate container running the FastAPI server in the background.
 It will be running on port 8000 on your local machine so you can open your browser and navigate to [http://localhost:8000/docs](http://localhost:8000/docs) to see the available endpoints and to test them out!
 You can also use something like `curl` from your local machine too to call the api endpoints via CLI, or obviously, you can call them with something like the requests module in python!

+The code for the FastAPI app is under `fastapi-app/app`.
+Any updates to the `fastapi-app/app/server.py` or adjacent files will be automatically detected and reload the FastAPI server, so you can easily make changes and test them live!

-Note: If you try to connect to FastAPI from within another container, like the Streamlit app, you need to use the container name as the hostname instead of `localhost`. e.g. `https://fastapi:8000/my-api-endpoint`
+⚠️ If you try to connect to FastAPI from within another container, like the Streamlit app, you need to use the container name as the hostname instead of `localhost`. e.g. `https://fastapi:8000/my-api-endpoint`

 ### Neo4j